anodyne/docs/addons/render-hooks.md

 title: Render hooks
 description: Learn how to inject HTML into Nova pages
 layout: docs
-section: Extensions
+section: Add-ons
 ---

 Nova allows you to render Blade content at various points in the framework's views.
-It's useful for extensions to be able to inject HTML into the framework.
+It's useful for add-ons to be able to inject HTML into the framework.

 ## Registering render hooks

 To register render hooks, you can call `NovaView::registerRenderHook()` from a service provider or middleware.
-The first argument is the name of the render hook, and the second argument is a callback that returns the content to be rendered:
+The first argument is the name of the render hook and the second argument is a callback that returns the content to be rendered:

 ```php
 use NovaView;